rackerlabs/mimic/README.md

 8. DELETE node - Deletes the node if it exists, else returns 404

 #### Errors or unusual behaviors supported for cloud load balancers: ####
 Based on key and value of the metadata ([mimic_presets](https://github.com/rackerlabs/mimic/blob/master/mimic/canned_responses/mimic_presets.py)) provided when a load balancer is being created, a load balancer can be made to behave as follows:
 * Remain in 'BUILD' state for the specified amount of time
-* Load balancer goes into'PENDING-UPDATE' state on every add/delete node for the specified amout of time
+* Load balancer goes into 'PENDING-UPDATE' state on every add/delete node for the specified amout of time
-* Load balancer goes into'PENDING-DELETE' state on delete load balancer for the specified amout of time
+* Load balancer goes into 'PENDING-DELETE' state on delete load balancer for the specified amout of time
 * Load balancer goes into an error state on creation